-The 2022 Recreation Awards will be will be open for applications soon!
 The Recreation Awards recognise excellence, innovation, and effectiveness of outstanding activity within the recreation sector as well as the achievement and service of individuals whose commitment and contribution promotes the ongoing development and enhancement of the industry.

 Recreation Aotearoa Fellowship Award

 This award recognises Recreation Aotearoa members who are regarded as having made a significant contribution to the purpose, aims and work of Recreation Aotearoa.
 This award calls for an outstanding and sustained contribution.

 This award is for an outstanding project that is the successful development or major redevelopment of a strategy or facility.
 Facilities can include pools, parks, or recreation facilities.